Albany Firebirds (2024)

-The Albany Firebirds are a professional arena football team in Arena Football One.
-They started as an inaugural member of the ill-fated third iteration of the Arena Football League.
-The team is based in Albany, New York.
-Home games are played at the MVP Arena.
+The Albany Firebirds are a professional arena football team based in Albany, New York, that competes in Arena Football One (AF1).
+The team plays its home games at MVP Arena.
+The franchise started as an inaugural member of the ill-fated third iteration of the Arena Football League.
 This is the third time the Firebirds name has been used, first from 1990 to 2004 with the original Albany/Indiana Firebirds from the original AFL, and the Albany Firebirds of the af2 in 2009.

 Albany's arena football history (1990–2023)

 Before the current franchise, the original Albany Firebirds franchise was started in 1990.
-It was the most successful Albany arena football franchise in history, going 88–60 and made every season, except in 1990 and 1997.
+It was the most successful Albany arena football franchise in history, going 88–60 and made the playoffs every season, except in 1990 and 1997.
 The team was most successful in 1999, going 13–3 and beating the Grand Rapids Rampage, Arizona Rattlers, and then beating the Orlando Predators in ArenaBowl XIII on their home turf, the Pepsi Arena.
 After the 2000 season, the Firebirds moved to Indianapolis becoming the Indiana Firebirds.
 The Firebirds were mainly unsuccessful in their new location, and folded in 2004.

 After the Firebirds left, the Albany Conquest started a new era of Arena Football in Albany.
 The Conquest were owned by the former owners of the Albany Firebirds, and were successful early on, however, they were fairly unsuccessful towards the end of the af2.
 The team was rebranded to the Firebirds in 2009, lasting one season and a short playoff stint.
 The second incarnation of the Firebirds did not survive the transition to a unified Arena Football League in 2010.

 After almost a decade, the Arena Football League in 2017 announced a new Albany arena football team named the Albany Empire.
 The Empire were very successful during their two years of existence, winning the league's regular season title in back to back years and eventually won ArenaBowl 32 in 2019; however, the team folded with the league's Chapter 7 bankruptcy the same year.

 In 2020, the National Arena League announced a new Empire franchise in November 2020.
 The new Empire won two straight NAL Championships in 2021 and 2022.

-In 2023, former National Football League (NFL) wide receiver and Super Bowl champion Antonio Brown bought shares of the Empire, joining with him was father, Albany Firebirds' legend "Touchdown" Eddie Brown.
-The Empire were expelled from the NAL two months into the 2023 season due to Antonio Brown's wildly erratic behavior to include not paying the players or staff.
+In 2023, former National Football League (NFL) wide receiver and Super Bowl champion Antonio Brown bought shares of the Empire, joining with him was his father, Albany Firebirds' legend "Touchdown" Eddie Brown.
+The Empire were expelled from the NAL two months into the 2023 season due to Antonio Brown's wildly erratic behavior and failure to meet the team's financial obligations.